jonathanbossenger/block-theme-course/module-09/01-Disabling-Theme-Settings-in-Theme-json.md

 However, if you wanted to enable one or more settings, you would need to set each to `true`.

 Let's imagine that you are building a theme for a client and have carefully designed borders to use a specific style and radius.
 However, you are comfortable with giving them control over the color and width.

-You only need to set the `color` and `width` keys to `true`, as shown in the following `theme.json` example:
+> **Do:** You only need to set the `color` and `width` keys to `true`, as shown in the following `theme.json` example:

 ```json
 {